sassembla/SushiJSON/README.md

 "injects" keyword makes change the key of the result of the parentAPI.

-each API has results. these are implicitly inject to "selectors" API.
+each API has results. these are implicitly injected to "selectors" API.

 	APIName: {
 		"injects": {